 Neuroscience and Leadership, Clinical Psychology, Personalization, Mindfulness, Cognitive and Behavioral Therapy

-Katya is a member of the Association for Behavioral and Cognitive Therapies and the Association for Contextual Behavioral Science.
+Katya is a member of the Association for Contextual Behavioral Science and the Society for Industrial and Organizational Psychology.

 Katya has authored over 20 peer-reviewed articles that have primarily been published in academic journals and books.
 She greatly enjoys sharing her research with others, and has presented over 30 posters and talks at various conferences and invited talks.
 She has also obtained clinical training in providing cognitive behavioral therapy to a variety of populations in diverse settings.
 Katya enjoys mentoring and teaching, and has served as an ad hoc reviewer for a variety of peer-reviewed journals.